Water: Uniform National Discharge Standards (UNDS)

 In Phase II, EPA and DOD, in consultation with the U.S. Coast Guard, are developing standards for each discharge that was determined to require control in Phase I. EPA and DOD have agreed to establish performance standards in batches, rather than promulgating standards for all 25 discharges at one time.
 This is referred to as batch rulemaking.

 The batch rulemaking approach allows EPA and DOD to conduct technical analyses and develop discharge standards in two batches.
 A major advantage of this approach is that it speeds up the implementation of performance standards, thus more quickly realizing the goals of UNDS.
+On February 3rd, 2014, EPA and DoD published proposed discharge performance standards for the eleven discharges in Batch One.
+The proposed rule can be found at the Federal Register.

 EPA and DOD must consider the following seven statutory factors in determining whether it is reasonable and practicable to require the use of an MPCD: